Global Expansion Guide

 Other Provisions

-An employment contract must not provide employees with fewer entitlements than the minimum legal requirements, including the National Employment Standards (NES), applicable awards, enterprise agreements, or other registered agreements.
-All employees are protected by the NES regardless of whether they have signed a contract.
-The contract must not result in employees receiving fewer entitlements than the minimum standards stipulated by law.
+An employment contract must not confer fewer entitlements than those required by law, including the National Employment Standards (NES), relevant awards, enterprise agreements, or other registered agreements.
+All employees are protected by the NES, irrespective of whether a contract has been signed.
+The contract must ensure that employees receive no less than the minimum entitlements prescribed by law.

 Statutory Contributions